saajanvarghese/selenium_java_automation_tasks/app/src/test/java/selenium_java_automation_tasks/Task_2/README.md

 # Selenium Java Automation Tasks

-# Task 01 Description:  List Product Titles
+# Task 02 Description: product search using contains()

-# Automation Test Steps:
+# Task Steps
 - Go to "https://www.amazon.in/".

-- Search for mobiles in the search Box.
+- Search for iphone in the search Box.

-- Display First 5 Mobile Product Titles in the search results page.
+- Display iPhone products which contains 128GB in the search results page.

 # Note on This Selenium Java Automation Task
 1. Added TestNG